grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

   [head_postings_for_matchers_cache_ttl: <duration> | default = 10s]

   # (experimental) Maximum number of entries in the cache for postings for
-  # matchers in the Head and OOOHead when ttl > 0.
+  # matchers in the Head and OOOHead when TTL is greater than 0.
   # CLI flag: -blocks-storage.tsdb.head-postings-for-matchers-cache-size
   [head_postings_for_matchers_cache_size: <int> | default = 100]